AguaClara/UASB/UASB_Manual_Spring2018.md

 print("The number of plate settlers is", number_plate_settler.magnitude, number_plate_settler.units)
 ```

-### Other Considerations
-Other considerations required are: (1) an efficient removal system for fats, oils, and grease that will build up at the top of the reactor, (2) another removal system at the bottom of the reactor to prevent buildup of inorganics.

 ## Future Work
-Describe your plan of action for the next several weeks of research.
-Detail the next steps for this team.
-How can AguaClara use what you discovered for future projects?
-Your suggestions for challenges for future teams are most welcome.
-Should research in this area continue?
+Other considerations required are for pilot scale operation: (1) an efficient removal system for fats, oils, and grease that will build up at the top of the reactor, (2) another removal system at the bottom of the reactor to prevent buildup of inorganics.

+While these are important considerations, they do not heavily impact nor constrain the overall designs of the system.
+These considerations will continued to be looked at and remedied as needed in the future.

 ## Bibliography
 Logan, B. E., Hermanowicz, S. W., & Parker,A. S. (1987).
 A Fundamental Model for Trickling Filter Process Design.
 Journal (Water Pollution Control Federation), 59(12), 1029–1042.